CSGuides/grad-school-application-guide/_why-apply/general.md

-# Should I Apply to Grad School?
+# Should I Apply to CS Graduate School?

 In our opinion, the **primary reason to go to graduate school** is because you want one of the career paths that graduate school opens up.
 If you think ahead to the future and see yourself as a **professor**, a PhD is a necessary step along the way.